mcclure/emily/doc/manual.md

 `this` and `current` are also visible inside object literals (Example: `[ this 3 = 4 ]` will work). `super` is not.

-#### For language lawyers: Edge cases
+#### Edge cases

 Think about the method invocation `array3.append("x")`.
 Consider what happens if you say just `array3.append`.
 Persisting with the model that everything in this language is a function, partial `array3.append` application should be like a "curried" version of the operation `array3 .append "x"` on the `array` function.
 We should be able to save `array3.append`, and use it later, and saving it should not change its behavior-- if we store `array3.append` in a variable, or in an object, and later invoke it, it should still have its effect on `array3` and not some other object.

-This intuitive idea is achieved by each closure being in one of four states:
+This intuitive idea is achieved by each closure being in one of four states (language lawyer alert on the following):

 - The closure is created in "blank" state; it has no `this` or `current`, and if the closure is called those variables will not be set.
 - If a "blank" closure is stored as part of an **object literal** definition-- that is, if it is assigned to a field between a `[` and `]`-- it will upgrade to "method" state.
 In "method" state, if it is pulled out of an object (either directly, or through the `.parent` chain) the "this" and "current" will be set appropriately.